Article by staff consultant BSc/MSc 03/04/2023

 These benefits directly contribute to growth, efficiency, and market resilience:

-• Strategic Outcome: Maximizing the total addressable market (TAM) and diversifying revenue streams.
+- Strategic Outcome: Maximising the total addressable market (TAM) and diversifying revenue streams.

-• Benefit: Recruiting specialized talent, accessing unique capital pools, and gaining specific technological or intellectual resources from anywhere in the world.
+- Benefit: Recruiting specialised talent, accessing unique capital pools, and gaining specific technological or intellectual resources from anywhere in the world.

-• Strategic Outcome: Creating a steeper organizational learning curve and sustaining a competitive advantage based on knowledge.
+- Strategic Outcome: Creating a steeper organisational learning curve and sustaining a competitive advantage based on knowledge.

-• Benefit: Political instability, economic recession, or localized supply chain failures (e.g., a specific port closure) can often be managed by scaling operations in other stable regions.
+- Benefit: Political instability, economic recession, or localised supply chain failures (e.g., a specific port closure) can often be managed by scaling operations in other stable regions.

-• Strategic Outcome: Mitigating localized economic and geopolitical risks.
+- Strategic Outcome: Mitigating localised economic and geopolitical risks.

 Disadvantages and Challenges of Operating Internationally